 Leonard Skittings, of the RSPCB, said:

 "They are beautiful, graceful birds, but they can get a bit rumbunctious."

-But others said that the seagull was "only doing what comes naturally", and, on a personal level, could probably sympathise with the baby turtle.
+But others said that the seagull was "only doing what comes naturally", although, on a personal level, they could sympathise with the baby turtle.